yellowmessenger/documentation/docs/platform_concepts/appConfiguration/genesys-cloud-livechat.md

    ![](https://i.imgur.com/cEiHcmd.png)

-Enable **Input to flow** in each variable and for the variable which disconnects the chat when the user ends it, pass an initial value.
+Enable **Input to flow** in each variable and pass an initial value for the variable which disconnects the chat when the user ends it.

   <img src="https://i.imgur.com/TJVFiyB.png" alt="drawing" width="50%"/>